koars/views/README.md

 ### Quirks
 #### Request-Path
-Due to the fact, that browsers do not inform ajax requests about redirects, but you may need to utilize redirects server side, this middleware also assigns a `Request-Path` header to all responses which contains the requests path.
+Due to the fact, that browsers do not inform ajax requests about redirects, you may run into problems when redirecting on the server side.
+To help against this, the middleware assigns a `Request-Path` header to all responses which simply contains the requested path.
-This allows the client to simply check the requested path against the header to detect any redirects.
+The client can then check the requested path against the header to detect any redirects.

-#### `format` and redirects
+#### Format and Redirects
 Another problem regarding redirects is, that we lose our `format` parameter and therefore also our output format.
-To alleviate this, our middleware also monkey-patches koa's `.redirect()` method to transition the parameter.
+To alleviate this, our middleware monkey-patches koa's `.redirect()` method to transition the parameter.